czabaj/check.beer/src/README.md

 # check.beer

 A web application for "home pub" management.
-It solves a problems:
+It solves problems:

 - what beer is on which tap,
 - how many beer is left in the kegs,